jrtberlin/aos2.0-post/README.md

    * Qt 5.15 upgrade

-## Design, usability and app improvements  //make it sound nicer or snappier plz
+## Design, usability and app improvements

    * New UI elements
 Improved toggles, progress bars and other UI elements by unifying the design and removing inconsistencies.
    * [New App Launchers](https://github.com/AsteroidOS/asteroid-settings/pull/35)
-Four more App Launcher stills have been added.
+Four more App Launcher styles have been added.
 Those can be selected in the new Launcher settings page.
    * [Enhanced Wallpaper](https://github.com/AsteroidOS/asteroid-settings/pull/39) and [Watchface gallery](https://github.com/AsteroidOS/asteroid-settings/pull/40)
 Watchfaces are now paired with the user selected Wallpaper already in the Watchface gallery.
-Aiding to find your favourite combination at a glance.
+Helping to find your favourite combination at a glance.
 Both pages received major performance improvements.
    * [Ringtone vibration pattern](https://github.com/AsteroidOS/asteroid/issues/99)
 Customise all the things!
 Here, the vibration pattern on incoming calls.
    * [Lag fix when multiple notifications appear](https://github.com/AsteroidOS/asteroid-launcher/pull/58)